rsatrioadi/arcana/ARCHITECTURE.md

 Each filter takes graph data as an input (an instance of `arcanalib.graph.Graph`) and outputs the same type of data, except for filters that are subclasses of `arcanalib.pipefiler.EndFilter`.
 These filters are meant to be the end of the pipeline, i.e., if the pipeline encounters an `EndFilter`, it will ignore any subsequent filters.
 End filters are useful if you want to convert the final graph data into another format, e.g., one that is required by a particular visualization tool.

-A _pipeline_ (an instance of `arcanalib.pipefilter.Pipeline`) composes this filters, receives an input, and pass the input through the filters in succession.
+A _pipeline_ (an instance of `arcanalib.pipefilter.Pipeline`) composes these filters, receives an input, and pass the input through the filters in succession.
 The input for a pipeline can either be a `Graph` or a seeder (an instance of `arcanalib.pipefilter.Seeder`).
 When the input is a seeder, the pipeline will first use the seeder to generate the graph data that will then be passed through the filters.